Back to Work

-I met Swati Naidu at a JobsforHer event in 2018.
-She was a software engineer on a break with a five year old son, and wanted to do what I call ‘soft assignments’ - part time, not too demanding.
-The spark in her was evident, and I assumed she was held back by circumstances or a lack of suitable opportunities.
+I met Swati Naidu at JobsforHer (now HerKey) event in 2018.
+She was a software engineer on a break with a five-year-old son and wanted to do what I call ‘soft assignments’—part-time, not too demanding.
+Her spark was evident, and I assumed she was held back by circumstances or a lack of suitable opportunities.

-I mentored her on Social Media Rebranding for a returning professional, and there began an association which was to see better days.
-We kept in touch on WhatsApp talking about training content, assignments and opportunities.
+I mentored her on Social Media Rebranding for a returning professional, and there began an association that would see better days.
+We kept in touch on WhatsApp, talking about training content, assignments, and opportunities.

-It is a pleasure to have her in the fold of Lean In Women Returners, as a full-time working professional working from home today.
+It is a pleasure to have her join Lean In Women Returners as a full-time professional who works from home today.

 In her own words,